Thisurika/Crop-Recommendation-AI/README.md

 # Crop Recommendation System 🌾

 A user-friendly web application that recommends the most suitable crop to grow based on soil nutrients (N, P, K), temperature, humidity, pH, and rainfall.
-Built with **Python**, **Flask**, **scikit-learn** (Random Forest Classifier), and a clean HTML/CSS/JavaScript frontend.
+Built with **Python**, **Flask**, **scikit-learn** (Random Forest Classifier), and a clean HTML/CSS/JavaScript frontend..

 This project helps farmers (especially in regions like Sri Lanka) make data-driven decisions for better yield and sustainable farming.